 Challenges of KVCache

-Memory Growth: The cache size increases with sequence length because each token adds new key-value pairs.
-This can quickly use up limited GPU memory for long inputs.
+Memory Growth: KV cache grows with sequence length because each token adds K/V tensors per layer, which can exhaust GPU memory on long contexts.

-Cache Management: The cache must be reset or cleared between unrelated inputs to prevent mixing contexts and ensure correct outputs.
+Cache Management: KV must be cleared between unrelated requests to prevent context mixing.

 Typical KV Cache Implementation